kwokkw/capstone-project-one/README.md

 ## My process

 1. Planning & Research

 - Goal Setting: Set project goals focused on creating a database-driven real estate dashboard.
 - Feature Requirements: Prioritized core functionalities, such as user authentication, property listings, and saving favorites.
 - API Selection

 2. Setting Up the Environment

 3. Database Modeling

 - Models Defined: Designed `User`, `Property`, and `Favorite` tables in `models.py`
 - Relationships: Created relationships between tables to link users with their favorite properties.
 - Data Seeding: Seeded sample data for testing purposes.

 4. Building Core Features

 5. Testing & Debugging

 ### Built with

 Tech Stack Breakdown

 - Languages:

   - Python: Backend scripting and logic
   - JavaScirpt: Client-side scripting
   - HTML: Markup for structuring web pages
   - CSS: Styling web pages

 - Framworks and Libraries:

   - Flask: Web framework for routing, views, and backend functionality
   - SQLAlchemy: ORM (Object Relational Mapper) for handling database interactions
   - Jinja: Templating engine for rendering dynamic HTML
   - WTForms: Form validation and handling in Flask

 - Database:

   - PostgreSQL: Relational database to store and manage property and user data

 - API Integration:

   - <!-- TODO: A real estate API that supply the property data -->
   - External Real Estate API: provides property data

 - Tools and Platforms:
   - Git: Version control system to manage and track code changes
   - GitHub: Repository hosting service for collaboration and version tracking
   - <!-- TODO: Do I need Supabase database service? -->

 ### What I learned

+- I have a modal containing a sign up form.
+When a user submits the form, the data (username, email, etc.) is sent to the Flask backend.
+If the signup fails due to a specific error (username or email already taken), how can I display the appropriate error message within the modal itself, rather than redirecting to a different page or rendering a new template?

+  I first thought about using JavaScirpt and AJAX to display error messages within the modal after form submission.
+However, I see that WTForms/Jinja template already provides functionalities for displaying error messages.
+Should I leverage WTForms for displaying error messages, or can I still utilize AJAX approach?

+  I am confused about how to display WTForms error messages directly within a modal without using AJAX.
+From my understanding, the backend should return a new template or redirect to a different page in order to display the errors correctly.

+  1. Update the Backend Logic
+  2. Update the Template for Error Display
+  3. Add JavaScript to Open the Modal if There Are Errors

 ### Continued development

 ### Useful resources

 ## Author

 ## Acknowledgments

 ## Time estimate

 Springboard: 41 - 57 Hours